TRISH CLARK, Executive/Artistic Director.

 JORDAN TURPIN, Marketing & Development Manager.

 Jordan obtained her B.A. in Arts Administration with a minor in Dance from the University of Kentucky.
 Jordan is dedicated to the production of high quality performing arts and arts education.
 In addition to her administrative work, she serves as tap dance instructor and choreographer for the Woodford Theatre Young Artists and Marketing Chair and Administrative Assistant for The Girl Project.
-She is a part time tap dance instructor for the University of Kentucky Department of Theatre + Dance and proudly choreographed Paul Laurence Dunbar High School’s spring musicals from 2016-2018.
+She has served as a part-time dance instructor for the University of Kentucky Department of Theatre + Dance and proudly choreographed Paul Laurence Dunbar High School’s spring musicals from 2016-2018.
 Prior to Woodford Theatre, Jordan served as Coordinator for three Arts Integration Academies for The Kentucky Center for the Performing Arts and worked in development at Ashland, the Henry Clay Estate.